dubiousjim/dcron/crontab.markdown

 	@reboot date

 	# schedule this job whenever crond is running, and sees that at least one
-	# hour has elapsed since it last ran successfully
+	# hour has elapsed since it last ran
 	@hourly ID=job1 date

 The formats @hourly, @daily, @weekly, @monthly, and @yearly need to update